 The resources used to harvest the materials for clothes are also noticeably unsustainable.
 Manufacturers can use up to 20,000 litres of water to grow cotton for one pair of jeans.
 In turn, pesticides used to grow cotton accounts for 11% of global usage.
 Synthetic materials shed plastic microfibres that are putting the world’s wildlife and oceans at risk.

 Other Environmental Considerations Of Shopping:

 - Plastic and unrecycled packaging – ordering online with an attitude of ‘try and buy’ means that tonnes of plastic wrapping is also sent to landfill every month.

-- Driving to the shops – unnecessary shopping trips means unnecessary fuel output.
+- Driving to the shops – unnecessary shopping trips means unnecessary fuel output or travel expenses.

 - The cost of a wash – check you are not over washing your items.
 This could be costing you money, utilising unnecessary energy and water, but also decreasing the lifetime of garments.

 Consumers can check they are making responsible purchases from sustainable brands to help prevent damage to the environment as well as their own bank balance.
 Wizzcash are a payday loan lender and can provide help in financial emergencies, only.
 We support the message behind Second Hand September to help protect financial security and the risk of debt as a result of shopping.
 Get involved with Second Hand September now!